A dual view of Roman Domination: The 2-limited packing problem: Introduction

 \section{Introduction}

 The Roman domination problem (RDP) has widely been studied since the early 2000s.
-Based on historical events, it developed to a mathematical problem \citep{Stewart1999, ReVelle2000, Cockayne2004}. \cite{Cockayne2004} show numerous properties for Roman dominating functions and first bounds on the Roman domination number, \eg depending on the maximum degree \(\Delta\) of a graph: \(\RDN \geq \frac{2n}{\Delta + 1}\).
+Based on historical events, it developed to a mathematical problem \citep{Stewart1999, ReVelle2000, Cockayne2004}. \cite{Cockayne2004} show numerous properties for Roman dominating functions and first bounds on the Roman domination number \(\RDN\), \eg depending on the maximum degree \(\Delta\) of a graph: \(\RDN \geq \frac{2n}{\Delta + 1}\).
 They also compare it to the domination number $\gamma$ and observe that \(\gamma \leq \RDN \leq 2\gamma\).
 An upper bound on the Roman domination number is given by \cite{Chambers2009} with \(\RDN \leq \frac{4n}{5}\).
 They also found an upper bound depending on the maximum degree \(\RDN \leq n - \Delta + 1\).

-\cite{Cockayne2004} state that there are proofs that the decision version of the RDP is NP-complete, even when restricted to chordal, bipartite, split, or planar graphs.
-In his thesis, \cite{Dreyer2000} gives a linear-time algorithm to solve the RDP on trees and in their paper, \cite{PengTsai2007} show that the problem is solvable in linear time on graphs of bounded tree-width.
+In \cite{Dreyer2000} it is shown that the decision version of the RDP is NP-complete in general and it is mentioned that there are proofs that it is NP-complete, even when restricted to chordal, bipartite, split, or planar graphs.
+In his thesis, \cite{Dreyer2000} also gives a linear-time algorithm to solve the RDP on trees and in their paper, \cite{PengTsai2007} show that the problem is solvable in linear time on graphs of bounded tree-width.
 Furthermore, \cite{Liedloff2008} prove that there are linear-time algorithms when the input is restricted to interval graphs or cographs.
 Moreover, a lot of variants on the RDP have been investigated, see \citet{Chellali2020survey,Chellali2021,Chellali2020} for an overview.